Standard Widget Extensions (Standard WE) is extension for WordPress themes. Available in the WordPress.org repository.

 - Sticky Sidebar

-Below is widgets of Twenty Twelve/Twenty Eleven/Twenty Ten after activating Standard WE.
+A screenshot below shows widgets of Twenty Twelve/Twenty Eleven/Twenty Ten after activating Standard WE.
 Twenty Eleven is using custom icons for headings.

 Settings for WordPress standard themes are here.